taroz/gtsam_gnss/README.md

 # gtsam_gnss
 This repository is a small set of custom factors and MATLAB wrappers that use [GTSAM](https://github.com/borglab/gtsam) for GNSS processing.

-This repository is currently under development, so we will gradually add content.
+<u>This repository is currently under development</u>, so we will gradually add content.

 # Test environments
-- Ubuntu 22.04
+- Ubuntu 22.04 / Windows 11
 - MATLAB 2024a

-# Build
+# Build on Ubuntu 22.04
 ## GTSAM
 - [GTSAM](https://github.com/borglab/gtsam):
 Factor graph optimization library.
-Due to a problem with the MATLAB wrapper, please clone [GTSAM from my repository](https://github.com/taroz/gtsam-4.3a] instead of the original GTSAM and build it using the following procedure.
+Due to a problem with the MATLAB wrapper, please clone [GTSAM from my repository](https://github.com/taroz/gtsam-4.3a) instead of the original GTSAM and build it using the following procedure.
 ```shell
 sudo apt-get install -y git build-essential cmake libboost-all-dev libtbb-dev python3-pip
 pip install pyparsing